20 Different Types of Maple Trees (With Pictures)

 11. Amur Maple (Acer japonicum)

 The Amur Maple is not native to the United States.
 That honor belongs to Japan.
-Nonetheless, it is a prized species here with captivating synonyms, such as Downy Japanese Maple.
+Nonetheless, it is a prized species with captivating synonyms, such as the Downy Japanese Maple.
 It has a lot going for it as an ornamental species.
 It’s attractive, with spectacular fall foliage.
 The tree isn’t very tall, either, at only 15 feet.
-It’s no wonder that you’ll see it in so many gardens worldwide.
+It’s no wonder you’ll see it in many gardens worldwide.

 12. Red Maple (Acer rubrum)